Chapter 3 Data Wrangling, Part 1

 We have been using explicit subsetting with numerical indicies, such as “I want to filter for rows 20-50 and select columns 2 and 8”.
 We are now going to switch to implicit subsetting in which we describe the subsetting criteria via comparision operators and column names, such as:

-“I want to subset for rows such that the OncotreeLineage is breast cancer and subset for columns Age and Sex.”
+“I want to subset for rows such that the OncotreeLineage is lung cancer and subset for columns Age and Sex.”

 3.3.0.1 Let’s convert our implicit subsetting criteria into code!